fireship-io/fireship.io/hugo/content/lessons/cloud-functions-scheduled-time-trigger/index.md

 - allow users to customize times for transactional email delivery
 - schedule push notifications or similar alerts dynamically
 - enqueue background jobs to run at specific times
-- build robocallers with Twilio 🤣 - please don't
+- build robocallers 🤣 - please don't

 ## Basic Scheduled Function

-Let's start by scheduling a basic function.
-This function will simply write to the Firestore database every five minutes.
+Let's start by looking at an example of a basic cron-scheduled Cloud Function.

 Make sure you have the latest version of [firebase-tools](https://firebase.google.com/docs/cli/) (or at least version 6.7) installed on your system, then initialize a new project.